thingsboard/thingsboard.github.io/docs/mqtt-broker/security.md

 }
 ```
 {: .copy-code}
-will allow clients to publish messages to topics that start with **country/** and to subscribe to topics that start with **city/**.
+The following configuration allows clients to publish messages to topics that start with **country/** and subscribe to topics that start with **city/**:

 ### TLS

-For TLS type, authorization is configured by the **authRulesMapping** value of corresponding MQTT Client Credentials.
+For TLS type, authorization is configured using the **authRulesMapping** field of the corresponding MQTT Client Credentials

-Here's a model of the credentials value:
+Here is a model of the credentials value:

 ```
 {